 - Understand and evaluate the impacts of urban water systems on the receiving environment.

-- Analyse an integrated urban water systems model and judge among different multifunctional measures
+- Analyse an integrated urban water system and judge among different multifunctional measures

 Safe and reliable models of urban water systems for the operation and management of such systems are of increasing importance in both developed and developing countries.
 The systems are becoming more and more complex, and there is growing need to treat them in an integrated manner.
 The choice of appropriate modelling systems is affected by what is available on the market or in the public domain, the validation of the software, the nature of the application, the problems involved and the decisions to be made, and the training and experience of the modeller(s).